 Stevens Point Wisconsin, I love this town, and so will you!

-I first came to this town over 30 years ago when I started college here.
+I first came to this town 35 years ago when I started college here.

 It was a culture shock for me coming from a rural farm near a small town of 800 people.
 At the time it seemed like a much larger metropolis than it seems to be today.